Stocks Slide as Germany Cools Hope for Debt Deal

-Expectations that a resolution to the crisis could be reached at a European summit in Brussels Oct.
-23 helped lift the S&P 500 index to its biggest gain in two years last week.
-Germany's finance chief Wolfgang Schaeuble said Monday that those expectations were too optimistic.
+Expectations that a solution could be reached at an upcoming European summit lifted stocks last week.
+But Germany's finance chief said Monday those expectations were too optimistic.

-It was the worst day for U.S. stock indexes since Oct.
-3, when each hit a low for the year.
-The Dow Jones industrial average dropped 247.49 points, or 2.1 percent, to close at 11,397.
-Alcoa Inc. led the Dow lower with a 6.6 percent decline.
+For the major indexes, it was the worst day since Oct.
+3. The Dow Jones industrial average dropped 247 points, or 2.1 percent, to close at 11,397.